RITlug/ritlug-discord-bot/README.md

 `irc.channels` is a map from IRC channel names to Discord channel IDs. `irc.use_tls` defaults to `true`.
 If `avatar` is omitted or set to the empty string, the default Discord avatar will be used.

+`irc.flatten_bridges` can be used when connecting to IRC channels that have other bridges connected.
+Keys correspond to IRC nicknames, values contain the keys `syntax` (a regex with two groups, the first matching the name and the second matching the message) and `suffix` (appended after the name).

 `verify.role` is the 19-digit role id for the verify role. `verify.allowed_emails` is a list of all the allowed domain names for verification in the server.
 If `verify` isnt specified, verification will be disabled.

 ```json